 Get In To See A Physical Therapist

-An injury may require a brace which a Physical Therapist or Occupational Therapist can prescribe.
-A painful trigger point in a muscle or nerve entrapment may require the opposite: movement, massage and mobilization.
+An injury may require a brace that a Physical Therapist or Occupational Therapist can prescribe.
+A painful trigger point in a muscle or nerve entrapment may require the opposite: movement, massage, and mobilization.

-Your PT may suspect that an injection is indicated to break the cycle of inflammation, and can recommend confirmation by an Orthopedic Specialist.
-Fractures and ligamentous instability can lead to severe complications if untreated, and require close observation.
+Your Physical Therapist may suspect that an injection is indicated to break the cycle of inflammation, and can recommend confirmation by an Orthopedic Specialist.
+Fractures and ligamentous instability can lead to severe complications if untreated and require close observation.

-It is important for kids with elbow pain from a fall or repetitive racket sports and baseball to be assessed by a PT or MD for ligamentous laxity.
+It is important for kids with elbow pain from a fall or repetitive racket sports and baseball to be assessed by a Physical Therapist or MD for ligamentous laxity.

 Pain from Repetitive Stress Injuries

-Pain from repetitive stress injuries, can be caused by tendinitis, tenosynovitis, bursitis, trigger finger, and carpal tunnel.
-The problem can be caused by or exacerbated by keyboard and mouse use, texting “texting thumb” (DeQuervain’s disease) which can also caused by too tight grip on the mouse or repetitively hitting the space bar, or lifting.
+Pain from repetitive stress injuries can be caused by tendinitis, tenosynovitis, bursitis, trigger finger, and carpal tunnel.
+The problem can be caused by or exacerbated by keyboard and mouse use, texting “texting thumb” (DeQuervain’s disease) which can also be caused by a too-tight grip on the mouse or repetitively hitting the space bar, or lifting.